Brunette Babe Amanda Cerny Shows Off Curvy Waist In High-Cut, Lacy Bodysuit On Instagram

-Amanda Cerny gave fans a rare glimpse at her fit body in a new post on Instagram on Friday.
-In a photo on her feed, the brunette YouTuber rocked an elegant yet sexy, lacy white bodysuit that showed off just the right amount of skin.
+Amanda Cerny gave fans a rare glimpse of her fit body in a new post on Instagram on Friday.
+The brunette YouTuber rocked an elegant yet sexy look, as her lacy white bodysuit showed off just the right amount of skin.

-The photo showed Amanda leaning up against a green hedge wall.
-Sunlight washed over her body from off-camera as the rays bounced off her tan skin.
-She looked eager to bask in the glow in her tiny one-piece, which did nothing but favors for her tiny waist.
+Amanda’s post showcased the YouTuber as she leaned against a green hedge wall.
+Her body was washed in sunlight as the rays bounced off her tan skin.
+While she pressed her upper body pressed against the wall, the model arched her lower body in a way that showcased her incredible figure.
+Cerny closed her eyes and parted her lips as the light poured over her.

-The bodysuit featured thin, lace details in stripes across the slightly sheer, white fabric.
+Amanda looked eager to bask in the glow while wearing a tiny one-piece, which looked absolutely stunning on her tiny waist.
+The bodysuit featured thin lace details in stripes across the slightly sheer white fabric.
 The top of Amanda’s one-piece was cut in triangular cups with a low-cut neckline that just barely contained her busty chest.
 Her ample cleavage spilled out at the center and on the sides.

-The skintight fabric hugged Amanda’s flat, toned tummy closely, while the lace stripes drew attention to her hourglass figure.
-On the bottom, the bodysuit featured high cuts that came up above her hips, putting her toned thighs and pert derriere on display.
+The skintight fabric hugged Amanda’s toned tummy closely, while the lace stripes drew attention to her hourglass figure.
+On the bottom, the bodysuit featured high cuts that rose to just above her hips, which put her toned thighs and pert derriere on display.
 Faded tan lines could be seen on Amanda’s legs.

 Amanda did not add any accessories to her outfit, but she did rock a natural face of makeup.
-Her look included expertly contoured cheekbones, bright highlighter, nude-colored eyeshadow, dark lashes, and a nude color on her full lips.
-Her long, brown hair was sprawled out all around her head in messy waves against the wall.
+The brunette’s look included expertly contoured cheekbones, bright highlights, nude-colored eyeshadow, dark lashes and a nude color on her full lips.
+Her long brown hair was sprawled out around her head as it spread out in messy waves against the wall.

-The model posed with her upper body pressed against the wall and her lower body arched in a way that showed off her figure.
-She closed her eyes and parted her lips as the light poured over her.

 In the caption, Amanda asked fans where their imaginary home would be.